 If you’ve ever gone through the process of purchasing a home, you understand the importance of seeking a solution that not only fulfills your current needs, but allows for growth.
 It’s a careful balance between staying within your means and planning for future expansion.
 To help you determine your wants and needs, you probably sat down with a real estate agent and defined your goals before touring properties.

-In many ways comparing integrated workplace management systems is similar to searching for a home—it has to fulfill several needs, wants and expectations.
+In many ways comparing IWMS is similar to searching for a home—it has to fulfill several needs, wants and expectations.
 It has to solve all the challenges you’re currently experiencing while promoting and nurturing future growth.
 But how do you define these objectives as you compare IWMS options and prepare for implementation?
 It all starts with a needs analysis.

 Today, we’ll focus on what a needs analysis looks like and the five areas you need to consider before choosing an IWMS.